Food & Drink

 One block north of Niche & Co is Tugun Fruit and Flowers, which levels up the standard acai experience with a selection of locally sourced bouquets.
 Order a bowl, browse the blooms while you wait, then wander down to Tugun Beach.

 Speaking of bowls: there are three up for grabs.
-Opt for the original acai, which is a blend of berries, banana, and coconut water, the cacao acai, or the pitaya bowl.
+Opt for the original acai, which is a blend of berries, banana, and coconut water, the choc acai, or the pitaya bowl.
 Each one comes served in a generously-sized container that makes keeping all your toppings on board a little bit easier.
 Wash it all down with a fresh-pressed juice—the citrus-rich Zinger is a great way to cleanse your palate.

 Looking for more?
 Check out: